Jieiku/AardwolfMudlet/README.md

 open mudlet, connect to aardwolf.

-download this zip file and extract it to your mudlet profile directory: https://github.com/xekon/AardwolfMudlet/archive/master.zip
+extract this zip to your mudlet profile directory: https://github.com/xekon/AardwolfMudlet/archive/master.zip

 on linux: